-- Can I move off campus after I sign into housing?
+- Can I move off campus after I sign/complete a housing contract?

 - What is the online housing selection process?

-- What happens if I do not declare my housing intent by the deadline?
+- What happens if I do not complete my housing application/contract by the deadline?

 - I am going to be a sophomore; can I live off campus with friends?